d-bl/MAE-gf/docs/lotus.md

 Please note: some of the examples below are known als _Lattice_.

-Please note: if a lotus has an odd number of horizontal, like H3, the weavers change direction at the next set of lotus.
-This is not shown in the definitions used for the examples.

-<p style="clear: both"></p>

 ## Lotus notation

 Lotus H,V,X means: the number of Horizontal rows, the number of Verticals and the number of rows in between.
 See the picture.